- When to get the hepatitis B vaccine

-How to treat hepatitis b in pregnancy and what are the risks
+- How to treat hepatitis B in pregnancy

 Hepatitis B in pregnancy can be dangerous, especially for the baby, as there is a high risk of the pregnant woman infecting the baby at the time of delivery.